omics-datascience/BioAPI/DEPLOYING.md

 ## Update genomic databases
 If new versions are released for the genomic databases included in BioAPI, you can update them by following the instructions below:
-- For the "Metabolic pathways (ConsensusPathDB)", "Gene nomenclature (HUGO Gene Nomenclature Committee)", "Gene information (Ensembl)" and "Cancer and Accionable genes (OncoKB)" databases, it is not necessary to make any modifications to any script.
+- For the "Metabolic pathways (ConsensusPathDB)", "Gene nomenclature (HUGO Gene Nomenclature Committee)", "Gene information (from Ensembl and CiVIC)" and "Cancer and Accionable genes (OncoKB)" databases, it is not necessary to make any modifications to any script.
 This is because the datasets are automatically downloaded in their most up-to-date versions when the bash file for each database is executed as described in the **Manually import the different databases** section of this file.
+**Important notes**:
-*Note*: for OncoKB the download is not automatic since it requires registration, but the steps to download them manually are explained in the same section mentioned above.
+  - For OncoKB the download is not automatic since it requires registration, but the steps to download them manually are explained in the same section mentioned above.
+  - For RefSeq gene summaries, the R package [GeneSummary](https://bioconductor.org/packages/release/data/annotation/html/GeneSummary.html) is used.
+The update of the database will depend on the version that the package includes.
 - If you need to update the "Gene expression (Genotype-Tissue Expression)" database, you should also follow the procedures in the section named above, but first you should edit the bash file as follows:
     1. Modify the **gtex2mongodb.sh** file.
 Edit the variables *"expression_url"* and *"annotation_url"*.
     1. In the *expession_url* variable, set the url corresponding to the GTEx "RNA-Seq Data" compressed file (gz compression).
 This file should contain the Gene TPMs values (Remember that Gene expression on the GTEx Portal are shown in Transcripts Per Million or TPMs).